FoalTS/foal/docs/versioned_docs/version-1.x/databases/generate-and-run-migrations.md

+---
-# Generate and Run Migrations
+title: Generate & Run Migrations
+---

 Database migrations are a way of propagating changes you make to your entities into your database schema.
 The changes you make to your models (adding a field, deleting an entity, etc.) do not automatically modify your database.
 You have to do it yourself.